Stephen-Hilton/familyhilton.com/README.md

 . ./src/build_site.sh -i -w
 ```

-**Done!**  You should now have a local copy of https://familyhilton.com running locally (as something close to http://localhost:8000).
+**Done!**  You should now have a copy of https://familyhilton.com running locally (as something close to http://localhost:8000).

 ## Make the Content Your Own